tomsoderlund/programmatic-animations/README.md

 # Programmatic Animations

-Make animations with JavaScript and export as video.
+Make animations with canvas and JavaScript, and export as video.

 Export as WebM video files* and then use e.g. [VLC Media Player](https://www.videolan.org) to convert WebM to MP4 (File → Convert/Stream, MP4/MOV and MPEG-4 format).